 With this evolution, we are excited to expand our offerings, support African SFF writers, and stay true to the spirit of WTBAP, bringing speculative fiction from Africa to an ever-growing audience.
 While the first issue is strictly fiction, we aim to expand the catalogue to include interviews with writers, book reviews and essays in future editions.

 This premiere issue of Will This Be A Problem?
 The Magazine features a curated selection of works that complement Will This Be A Problem?
 The Anthology, offering a unique reading experience.
 The stories presented here run the gamut of speculative fiction and fantasy: winged mythical creatures, spaceship adventures, magical maps, enchanted markets, and cave-dwelling giants.
 However, they are not copies of worn-out tropes – they are stories rooted in the human experience.
-Here, you will find the universal themes of family with parents and children, love and hate, and the conflicts of culture and tradition.
+Here, you will find the universal themes of family, fear and courage, and the conflicts of culture and tradition.

 Showcased in this issue are: an unconventional guide to discovering and navigating a mysterious otherworld by Florence Onyango, a treacherous tale of rejection, betrayal and ancient mysteries on the shores of Lake Turkana from Anyango Midamba, a trippy sci-fi adventure featuring irreverent siblings and talking planets by Mwenya Chikwa, a gut-wrenching exploration of just how haunting intergenerational trauma can be by Franscine Machinda, and a moving portrayal of a girl and her ghosts by Peace Mundia.